 McNary has a large mix of piscivorous bird species, including California and ring-billed gulls, western grebes, Caspian terns, white pelicans, double-crested cormorants, mergansers and other piscivorous waterfowl.
 The most numerous and troublesome are the two gull species and they typically are found in the spillway tailrace, which is the most difficult area to reach with shore-based pyrotechnic devices, propane cannons and electronic bird alarm calls.

-In addition to regular USDA APHIS hazing activities, APHIS will be conducting experimental boat hazing, 3 days a week, in the powerhouse tailrace during the busiest months of the bird predation season.
-If this effort is successful, it may be expanded in future years, depending on funding levels.

 Much of what the McNary project does to control predatory birds is determined months in advance, when the project helps establish the predatory bird control contract with APHIS, so there is very little additional that the project can do during times of unusually high avian predation, other than to shift USDA hazers around to different spots around the project.
 Early in the season, we will have already deployed the appropriate number of propane cannons and bird alarms, so more would not be appropriate.
 In addition to adding boat hazing, the project will continue with the two-shift hazing effort during the busiest months of the year.

 Propane cannons, electronic bird alarms and other noise-makers are problematic, because they disturb nearby homeowners, fishers, park users and tugboat crews, so they must be used with discretion.
 They are of limited effectiveness and propane cannons in particular must be restricted to near-dam areas and away from recreational and navigational traffic

 Monitoring.
 McNary biologists and biological technicians monitor the dam populations of gulls, grebes, Caspian terns, white pelicans and double-crested cormorants at least once per day, seven days a week, from April 1 through September 30, the juvenile fish bypass season at McNary.
 The project may monitor populations more frequently, as needed, during bird population surges or outside this time window.
 We will include observations of hazing activity, hazing hours, boat hazing, monitoring times, foraging/non-foraging activity, etc.

 Action Plan.
-USDA APHIS bird hazers typically start on the last Sunday in March and continue to haze birds through the first Saturday in August.
-Double shifts (16 hours per day) are used during the period of the greatest bird activity, typically beginning on the third Sunday in April and ending the second Saturday in July.
-Boat hazing is also used during that same period, typically 3 days per week, initially.
+USDA APHIS bird hazing occurs from April 21 through July 27.
+Double shifts (16 hours per day) are used during the period of the greatest bird activity, April 28 through July 13.
+Boat hazing is also used from April 28 through July 6, for 6 hours per day, 4 days per week (except Sundays).
 APHIS crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.
 Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season.
 Overhead avian deterrent wires are located along the powerhouse tailrace.
 A hydrocannon is situated at the juvenile fish bypass outfall.

 Incident Response.
 When surges of predatory birds become apparent, the project will conduct the following actions based on the number of birds present: